 Dawn Porter is a documentary filmmaker whose first feature, “Gideon’s Army,” won the Sundance Film Festival Editing Award in 2013 and later broadcast on HBO.
 The film was nominated for an Independent Spirit award and an Emmy.
 Porter’s other films have appeared on PBS’s Independent Lens, OWN and the Discovery Channel.
 Her latest project, “Trapped,” explores the impact of laws regulating abortion clinics in the south.
 It premiered at the 2016 Sundance Film Festival, where it won the Special Jury Award for Social Impact Filmmaking.
 Prior to her work as a filmmaker, Porter was director of standards and practices at ABC News and vice president of standards and practices at A&E Television Networks.
 She graduated from Swarthmore College and Georgetown Law Center and practiced law at the firm of Baker & Hostetler for five years.

-In his role as managing editor, John Temple oversees all editorial projects at the IRP.
+As director of the IRP, John Temple oversees all editorial projects at the IRP.
 He also teaches a course on investigative reporting at the UC Berkeley Graduate School of Journalism.
-Before joining the IRP, Temple was president of audience and products at First Look Media from 2014 to 2015.
+Before joining the IRP as managing editor in 2016, Temple was president of audience and products at First Look Media from 2014 to 2015.
 Prior to that, he was a senior fellow in the John S. Knight Journalism Fellowships program at Stanford University.
 He has also served as managing editor of The Washington Post and editor and general manager of Honolulu Civil Beat, a news service launched by eBay founder Pierre Omidyar.
 In addition, Temple was editor, president and publisher of the award-winning Rocky Mountain News and vice president of news of the newspaper division of the E.W.
 Scripps Co. before it closed the Denver paper in 2009.